 “Paper presentation and Exhibition at XCoAx 2014″

-In June 2014 Andres Wanner and I will be presenting a paper, on knitting, patterns and mathematics at xCoAx conference in Porto. xCoAx is designed as a multi-disciplinary enquiry on arts, computers, computation, communication and the elusive x factor that connects them all.
+In June 2014 Andres Wanner and I present a paper, on knitting, patterns and mathematics at xCoAx conference in Porto. xCoAx is designed as a multi-disciplinary enquiry on arts, computers, computation, communication and the elusive x factor that connects them all.

 “Emerging Artist Residency at SSW”